Main Content Region

 Physical phones will keep working until the backup power that runs the phone switch is drained.

-If you've installed the Teams mobile app, calls will ring there when your computer is off.
-You can also set up call forwarding to another number for times when you're away from both devices.
+If you've installed the Teams mobile app, calls will ring on your other device when your computer is off.

 A user who handles incoming and outgoing calls, using the Microsoft Teams Call Center features.